Rachel is an environmental health scientist with expertise in toxicology, epidemiology, and risk assessment.

 Education

-- University of Washington-Seattle: MPH, Environmental and Occupational Health (2018)
+- MPH, Environmental and Occupational Health, University of Washington-Seattle (2018)

 Professional Experience